sdsu-its/fit-welcome/README.md

 FIT Welcome also uses [Vault](https://vaultproject.io) to access credentials for various tools and services (DataBase, APIs, Email, etc.)

+### Locales
+Locales allow for different kiosks to show different options based on the URL parameter, `locale`.
+The default local can be set by modifying `renderMap.js` in `webapps/js`, and changing the `defaultLocale` constant at the top of the file.
+The default is set to FIT by default.

+The locales folder in `webapps` houses all of the sitemaps, as well as assets for every locale.
+The name of the folder is the name of the locale that will be used by the Web Interface.
+Each folder should contain `apple-touch-icon.png`, `logo.png`, and `sitemap.json`.

 ### DB Config
 To setup the various tables that FIT Welcome uses, run the code below in the Database that will be used with FIT Welcome.